Selective licence application guidance notes

 If, during the term of a Selective Licence:

-How to pay the licence fee
+13. How to pay the licence fee

-For applications made online, you will automatically be transferred to our payment portal where you will have to pay £425 before your application can be submitted.
+For applications made online, you will automatically be transferred to our payment portal where you will have to pay £675 before your application can be submitted.
 We accept Visa, MasterCard, Maestro and Visa Electron cards.

 If your application is successful, we will tell you how to pay the second part of the licence fee.
 We will not issue a final licence until the second payment has been made and it has cleared.

 The first part of the licence fee is non-refundable.
-In the event that the council refuses to grant a licence or cancels an application, or where you choose to withdraw an application, we will retain the £425 paid.
-Only in exceptional circumstances, ie. where an application has been submitted in error for a property that was not required to be licensed, will the council refund the first part of the licence fee.
+In the event that the council refuses to grant a licence or withdraws an application, or where you choose to withdraw an application, we will retain the first part of the fee (£675 or £800).
+Only in exceptional circumstances, i.e. where an application has been submitted in error for a property that was not required to be licensed, will the council refund the first part of the licence fee.

-What happens after you have made an application
+14. What happens after you have made an application

-If you submit your application online, you will receive three emails from us confirming your submission and also acknowledging receipt of your payment.
+If you submit your application online, you will receive three emails from us confirming your submission and acknowledging receipt of your payment.
 You should make a note of the enquiry reference number (starting with W) contained in the automated emails from NoReply@leeds.gov.uk as you will need it should you contact us.
 Keep your emails safe as they are proof that you have made an application for a Selective Licence.

-selective.licensing@leeds.gov.uk It is your responsibility to ensure that your application reaches us.
-The acknowledgement will tell you how to pay the first part (£425) of the licence fee; payment must be made within 21 days.
+In the case of application forms submitted on paper, we aim to acknowledge receipt of your application within 10 working days.
+If you have not heard from us after this time, please contact us on tel.
+0113 535 1369 or by email at ESWSelective.licensing@leeds.gov.uk It is your responsibility to ensure that your application reaches us.
+The acknowledgement will tell you how to pay the first part of the licence fee (£800) and payment must be made within 21 days.
 We will not start to process your licence application until the fee has been paid.

 We will then carry out a number of checks including for example:

-- that the proposed management arrangements for the property are satisfactory
+• that the proposed management arrangements for the property are satisfactory.

 Once we have considered all the necessary information, we will either grant or refuse a licence in accordance with the requirements of the Housing Act 2004.

-As stated above in ‘How do I pay the licence fee?’, in the event that the council refuses to grant a licence the first part of the licence fee (£425) will not be refunded.
+As stated above in ‘How do I pay the licence fee?’, in the event that the council refuses to grant a licence the first part of the licence fee will not be refunded.

 Based on our experience of mandatory HMO licensing, we anticipate the average time to complete the application process to be 16 weeks from the date we receive your application.
 Applicants may experience longer processing times, for example, where queries exist over applications or where an Applicant delays payment of the second part of the licence fee.

-Public register
+15. Public register

 Find out how we look after all your personal data on our privacy notice page.

-Glossary of terms used in the licence application form
+16. Glossary of terms used in the licence application form

 In the following notes, unless otherwise stated, “the Act” means the Housing Act 2004.
 Any references to sections etc. are to sections in the Act.